gil-ryan/grs-linux/BASICS/README.md

 > burt@grs-beta / % find /[1] f[2] -name Discord[3]

 The _find_ command started at the top of the filesystem (/), wentt through every directory looking for Discord in the filename, and then listed all instances found.
 Remember that _find_ displays only __exact name__ matches.

+### filtering with grep

+Most often you'll want to search for particular keywords, and this is best completed by filtering with _grep_.

+_grep_ is used a lot when piping _output_ from one command to another.
+Piping allows us to take the _output_ of one command and send it as _input_ to another command.

+#### ps

+The _ps_ command is used to display information about running processes.

+###

+## Modifying Files and Directories

+### Creating Files

+There are many ways to accomplish this.